cloudputation/service-factory/README.md

 For now only Consul is supported as Terraform backend

 ## Repository as a service
-Service Factory registers created repositories to consul with an health check that confirms its existence.
+Service Factory registers created repositories to Consul with a health check that confirms its existence.
 It will use the configured (/etc/service-factory/config.hcl) github or gitlab token to ping a private repository.

 ## Application Metrics
 Basic prometheus format metrics can be collected at http://sf_address:4884/v1/system/metrics